java1cprog/CodeSandwich.github.io/rust_memory_safety_revolution/index.md

 ## Heap
 The heap has more liberal story.
 Programmer can demand some piece of it from any point in code and then free it in any other point.
 It's not obviously coupled with program flow and compiler can't tell when and how should it be handled.
 It's programmer's duty to code it properly.

 The memory FIRST must be acquired, THEN used and THEN released exactly ONCE.
 This seems simple, but mixing it with the rest of application's flow can get tricky and violation of a single step is a catastrophy.
 Sometimes error will have no consequences, but at other times the application will get terminated, or even worse, its memory will silently become corrupted.
-The worst part is that this behavior is not deterministic.
+This behavior is not deterministic.

 ```
 main {